Last updated

 Expert Talks

-It is common to process payroll once a month - unless a shorter pay period has been agreed.
-Wages and salaries generally have to be paid on the last day of the agreed pay period.
-However, a different pay date can be determined in the individual employment agreement.
+In Finland, it is customary to process payroll once per month, unless a shorter pay period has been agreed upon in the employment contract or applicable collective agreement.
+Wages and salaries are generally due on the last day of the agreed pay period, though an alternative payday can be stipulated in the employment agreement.

-Payments must be issued directly to the employee’s bank account and although there is no formal requirement to pay Finnish employees in the local currency, it is easier to issue payments in euros as the payroll-related reporting will have to be done in this currency.
+All payments must be made directly to the employee’s bank account.
+While there is no legal requirement to pay salaries in euros, it is strongly recommended, as all payroll-related reporting must be submitted in euros.

-After each pay period, employees must receive a payslip.
-There is no regulation as to the form in which the payslip is issued (i.e. electronically or in paper form), but employers must make sure to include the following information:
+After each pay period, the employee must receive a payslip.
+There are no formal requirements regarding the format—it may be issued electronically or in paper form—but it must contain at least the following information:

 Employer information